Are you struggling to make ends meet? Help is available.

 Operation Round Up for Neighbors in Need provides emergency energy assistance grants to households in our county.
 The grants go to individuals and families to help them get back on their feet again following unexpected emergencies or hardships.

 Helping families keep warm is Operation Round Up for Neighbors in Need’s primary goal.

-Donations are forwarded to Rural Resources for distribution to those who qualify.
+Donations are distributed by the PUD to those who qualify.
 Your financial gift is tax deductible, and you will be sent a summary of your yearly contributions on the January and February statements.

 - Round Up

 - If selected, each month, PUD “rounds up” the electric bills of participating customers to the next highest dollar.
 For example, a consumer’s monthly bill of $52.73 would be automatically rounded up to $53.00, with the additional 27 cents going to the Operation Round Up for Neighbors in Need fund.

 Through participation in Operation Round Up, the average contribution per customer is approximately fifty cents ($.50) a month, or six dollars ($6) per year.

 - If you wish to contribute the same amount every month, pledging is the way to go.
 We will include your pledge on your monthly PUD statement, simply just let us know the amount you wish to include.

 - Add to your bill

 - You can help by adding a donation to your monthly energy bill.
 You can make a one-time donation when you pay your bill—or any other time throughout the year.
 Give as many times as you like; you choose when and how much.